jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/regiments/index.rst

       - N/A

-A regiment also has various status.
+A regiment also has various :ref:`status <axis_and_allies_attributes>`.
 For example, an out of supply unit will not heal or replace lost units even when in a supply zone.
 An entrenched(rested) unit has better defense bonuses.
 To minimize casualties, you might want to setup a trap of entrenched troops and lure an entrenched enemy in.

 .. list-table:: Entrenched Bonus
     :header-rows: 1